nh-server/switch-guide/docs/user_guide/sysnand/making_essential_backups.md

     These keys are critical to have.
 In an extreme emergency, they can be used in conjunction with your NAND backup and other tools to restore your console to a working state.

 !!!tip ""
+    1. 1.
+Enter RCM and inject the Hekate payload.
-    1. While still in hekate, tap the `Payloads` option, then press Lockpick_RCM.bin.
+    2. Tap the `Payloads` option, then press Lockpick_RCM.bin.
-    2. If Lockpick_RCM prompts you to `Reboot to Sept`, press power or either volume button to do so.
+    3. If Lockpick_RCM prompts you to `Reboot to Sept`, press power or either volume button to do so.
 A "sept by Atmosphere" logo will then display, followed by Lockpick_RCM starting again.
 If it does *not* prompt you, continue on to step 3.
-    3. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
+    4. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
-    4. Press the power button to power off your Switch.
+    5. Press the power button to power off your Switch.
-    5. Insert your SD card into your PC.
+    6. Insert your SD card into your PC.
-    6. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).
+    7. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

 &nbsp;